 Consumer Purpose Loans.
 Beginning in the first quarter of 2014, United began to apply a pass / fail grading system to all consumer purpose loans.
-Under the pass / fail grading system, consumer purpose loans meeting the criteria of substandard are classified as "fail" and all other loans are classified as "pass".
-For reporting purposes, consumer purpose loans classified as "fail" are reported in the performing substandard or nonaccrual columns and all other consumer purpose loans are reported in the "pass" column.
-The first quarter grading change resulted in decreases in loans categorized as "watch" for the consumer installment, residential mortgage and home equity lines of credit loan classifications.
-Loan balances reported in the "watch" column for residential mortgage are generally commercial purpose loans secured by the borrower's residence.
+Under the pass / fail grading system, consumer purpose loans meeting the criteria of substandard or worse are classified as "fail" and all other loans are classified as "pass".
+For reporting purposes, consumer purpose loans classified as "fail" are reported in the substandard column and all other consumer purpose loans are reported in the "pass" column.